Achoo! Fight Seasonal Allergies Naturally

 How to use it: Bee pollen comes in granules.
 Crush about a 1/4 teaspoon of granules into a powder and sprinkle on salads or into a morning smoothie, three or four times a day.

 Incorporates bioﬂavonoids, micronutrients, proteolytic enzymes, and herbs into a comprehensive formula that provides multifaceted support for individuals with immune imbalances.
-Dihydroquercetin (FlavitPURE™), a key component in Metabolism Sneeze, inhibits oxidation, is bioactive, and is highly absorbable.
-Metabolism Sneeze supports individuals with elevated histamine and irritation due to common environmental allergens.
+Dihydroquercetin (FlavitPURE™), a key component in Metabolism Histamine, inhibits oxidation, is bioactive, and is highly absorbable.
+Metabolism Histaminesupports individuals with elevated histamine and irritation due to common environmental allergens.